Jagger or Jäger? Google’s Update Unraveled

 Using internal links or anchor text as one’s sole source of optimization

-For more commentary, try SearchEngineWatch and WebMasterWorld, but keep in mind this is all just speculation.
+For more commentary, try Search Engine Watch and WebmasterWorld, but keep in mind that this is all just speculation.
 Only Google has all the answers.

-As for my personal take, I’ve investigated the impact Jagger has had on our clients so far, and what I’ve found definitely supports the commentary I’ve been reading.
+As for my take, I’ve investigated the impact Jagger has had on our clients so far, and what I’ve found definitely supports the commentary I’ve been reading.

-In one particular situation, a client participated in a link building effort they believed would enhance their SEM campaign, not hinder it – and found it was quite the opposite when Jagger hit.
+In one particular situation, a client participated in a link-building effort they believed would enhance their SEM campaign, not hinder it, and found it was quite the opposite when Jagger hit.

 All that being said, the update isn’t over yet.
 So while we’ve certainly made it through the eye of the storm, the hurricane’s still a-blowin’.
 GoogleGuy, engineer at Google and frequent poster to WebmasterWorld, wants us to think about Jagger as three updates in one: